 Marcel is preceded in death by his parents and his wife, Anastasia Kerkmans.
 Is survived by his brother, Ron Kerkmans, sisters Anke Bates, Wilhelmina Munson, and Liesje Kerkmans.
 His daughters Issica Macaulay, Aurelia Webb, Rose Kerkmans, and Maggie Kerkmans, grandsons Eliseo, Jamis, Paxton, and Ashton, and granddaughters Scarlett and Xiomara.

 In lieu of flowers, the family requests contributions be made in Marcel's name to the Dine Scholarship Annual Fund (https:onnsfa.org/contribute) a nonprofit raising funds for higher education scholarships and financial assistance for the Navajo Nation or Helping Hands for the Navajo Nation (www.helpthenavajonation.org) a volunteer organization assisting the Navajo Nation respond to the COVID pandemic.

 Funeral arrangements will be announced at a later date.

-To send sympathy gifts to the family or plant a tree in memory of Marcel Simon Kerkmans, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Marcel Simon Kerkmans, please visit our Tree Store.